 Scripture is the story of God and his people.
 The relationship between Israel and the church, then, is one of the most important questions in ecclesiology (the study of the church).
 There are two popular notions that I frequently encounter.
-Scripture teaches a third way (see here for a PDF that visually illustrates the main points of this article).
+Scripture teaches a third way.

 Two Popular Notions

 First, there is the notion that the church has replaced Israel (replacement theology).
 In this view, Israel rejected their Messiah, so God just forgot about his business with the Jews and founded a completely new people, the church.
-This can lead to a disdain for ethnic Jews, or even blatant anti-Semitism (as in the case of Martin Luther).
+This can foster disdain for ethnic Jews, or even blatant anti-Semitism.

 Scripture, however, teaches neither that the church has replaced Israel nor that the church has been added as a second people of God alongside Israel.
 Rather, the Bible teaches that the church is Israel—the Israel of God.